Gamepro5/photosphere.js/README.md

 ```js
 photosphere.methodExample();
 ```
 This library currently only has and needs only one method.
 This method is the terminate method.
-It properly disposes of everything initialised when you called `loadPhotosphere` by destroying all WebGL contexts, removing the instance's event listeners, and cancels the main loop (the requestAnimationFrame).
+It properly disposes of everything initialised when you called `LoadPhotosphere` by destroying all WebGL contexts, removing the instance's event listeners, and cancels the main loop (the requestAnimationFrame).
 ```js
 photosphere.terminate();
 ```